 - Frameless (Euro) cabinets

 Frameless, also known as European-style, cabinets have no frame on the front of the cabinet box.
 Frameless cabinets are full overlay, revealing approximately 1/8-inch around drawer fronts and cabinet doors.
 The side panels are thicker than in a framed cabinet, allowing drawer glides and door hinges to be attached directly to the cabinet side walls.
-Most frameless cabinets are constructed from particleboard, leading to door hinges that may come loose over time.
-The installation of frameless cabinets must be very precise and the install area must be perfectly level and plumb since even tiny misplacements will be perceivable.
+The installation of frameless cabinets must be very precise.
+The install area must be perfectly level and plumb since even tiny misplacements will be perceivable.
 Therefore, some installers will charge more to install frameless than framed cabinets.

 9. Fully Assembled in the Factory